TestZeus/TestZeus/README.md

     OR
    - Option 2- Perform a maven build with (clean install test) goals on the pom.xml

+Note: The demo test cases under src\test\java\com\AT\testscripts require credentials from config.json file for authentication and authorization, so dont forget to put in the credentials before trying to run the tests .

 ## Creating UI Test cases ✒: